 Earning to give also gives an opportunity for you to make a big difference even if you don’t want to switch career trajectories.
 For example, Fred Mulder was an art dealer when he realized he wanted to make a difference; but even though he thinks his work is morally neutral, he continued with it, donating 10-50% of his earnings each year.

 Since this path is more unusual, we’ve carried out extensive research into its pros and cons, and have published an academic article on the topic.
-You can see a summary of our findings on our earning to give page.

 Which options are best within this strategy?